 Things to improve – we’d have liked an inflatable dinghy and an outboard – doing two trips rowing each time in the tippy dinghy put us off going ashore as much as we might have done had we been a bit more mobile, Bandaleni’s batteries had a habit of going flat and setting off a warning buzzer in the middle of the night, and the holding tank, sump got a bit smelly, but otherwise she was great.

 If you want to get an idea of the history of the area, I read this book before I went and it details the life of some of the early European settlers to the area and their interaction with the Aboriginal people.
 The Secret River by Kate Grenville.
 Another great Australian History book is Girt by David Hunt.
+A fabulous kids book on this area is Those Eco-Pirate Kids by Jon Tucker.
+Here is a map from the book of the area and places they explore in the book.

 The marine chart of the area is called Broken Bay – Australian East Coast, New South Wales.